Guidelines - D.A. Supervised Teaching Internship (BIOL 7700)

 An internship is a rigorous, thoroughly planned pedagogical activity that provides an opportunity for development of skills in traditional and innovative teaching methods, and for integrating pedagogical content knowledge acquired as part of graduate work.
 An internship consists of a written proposal, supervised teaching experience, and report.
 A written proposal for each internship must be discussed and approved by the student's committee prior to the first class session.
 The teaching internship must be supervised.
+The faculty supervisor will need be listed as the instructor of record in the university class schedule for one section of BIOL 7700 during the internship semester.
 The internship report should be completed no later than the semester following the course.

 - General Information:

 - Faculty supervisor

 - Course description (catalog # and title, section, semester, year)

 - Extent of internship (entire course, # class periods, hours of effort, etc.)

 - # of credits agreed upon for internship (1 credit for internship proposal and report, additional credits reflected in teaching effort.
 For example: 1⁄3 of a 3 credit class= 2 credit internship; all of a 1 credit seminar=2 credits; 1⁄2 of a 3 credit class= 3 credits).

 - Teaching experience in area that you are proposing to teach

 - Coursework experience in area that you are proposing to teach

 - Rationale for teaching internship: